A brief overview of our community's rich heritage

 The history of Kwinana goes back to 1829 when Lt.
 James Stirling established the Swan River Colony.
-The first settlers were off-loaded from the transport ship Parmelia onto Garden Island after she ran aground and from there they were later taken to the mainland.
+The first settlers were off-loaded from the transport ship Parmelia onto Garden Island after she ran aground.
+They were later taken to the mainland.

-The Kwinana district derives its name from the Steamship Kwinana.
+The Kwinana district gets its name from the Steamship Kwinana.
 The Kwinana was originally the S.S.
 Darius and was bought in 1912 by the State Government.
-At first it was decided to rename her Kimberley but there were too many ships of this name in Lloyds' Register of Shipping.
+At first it was decided to rename her Kimberley, but there were too many ships of this name in Lloyds' Register of Shipping.

 Kwinana was finally chosen, the name being taken from a sub-division in the Kimberley district.
 It is aboriginal for Pretty Maiden.